Our Residential Care facilities reopen to fully vaccinated visitors from Monday, October 11. Please see details below.

 M by Montefiore

-- Residents should check in to the Club Lounge and Cinema on each visit, using the Service NSW QR Code displayed (or ask Concierge for assistance with check in)
+- The Club Lounge is open for dine-in breakfast and lunch for residents only (fully vaccinated).
+Bookings are essential for breakfast to maintain safe numbers, and takeaway remains available.
+Residents should check in on each visit using the Service NSW QR Code displayed (or ask Concierge for assistance with check in).

-- Visitors should check in on arrival when visiting private apartments, as well as in the Club Lounge and Cinema, using the Service NSW QR code displayed (or ask Concierge for assistance with check in).
+- Fully vaccinated visitors are permitted in private apartments in accordance with the updated NSW Government guidelines.
+Visitors should check in on arrival using the Service NSW QR code displayed (or ask Concierge for assistance with check in).

 - Please remember to practice good hand hygiene on the premises using the sanitiser stations provided, and comply with physical distancing (remaining 1.5m from others).

-- The pool and fitness centre are currently open to Residents only.
+- The pool and fitness centre are open to residents only (fully vaccinated).
+Bookings are essential.
 Check in each time using the Service NSW QR code.
 Please ensure you sanitise gym equipment before and after use.

 - Residents experiencing any symptoms of illness should not use the Club Lounge or other common indoor areas.
 Please self-isolate in your apartment until you can arrange COVID-19 testing.
 Symptoms include: fever, cough, sore throat, runny/blocked nose, shortness of breath, fatigue, aches & pains, earache, diarrhoea.